mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 The brain is an extremely large system.
 At its most basic level, it is made up of **neurons**.
 These are the basic computational unit of the brain.
 A neuron by itself is quite usless; only when it is connected to another neuron via **synapses** does it start to have functionality.
 The brain has over 10,000,000,000 of these neurons, each interacting with each other with about 10,000 synapses.
 That's over 1 trillion different connections!

 Obviously, it would be impossible to try to understand what each individual neuron in the brain does.
 Fortunately for us, the brain has a *core set of principles* that it operates with.
 Most of our neural processing comes from a few simple mechanics repeated over and over.
-Throughout this section, we'll learn how this core set of principles emerges from the basic biological properties of neurons and synapses.
+Throughout this guide, we'll learn how this core set of principles emerges from the basic biological properties of neurons and synapses.

 # The Central Nervous System